-From the array of spices on offer, one of the lesser known ones is Nigella seeds.
+From the array of spices on offer, one of the lesser-known ones is Nigella seeds.
 They are not very aromatic and have a slight savoury scent.
 These are popularly known as onion seeds owing to their toasted onion flavour and slight bitterness.
 Nigella seeds originate from the Mediterranean region but, are cultivated across southern Asia, North Africa, southern Europe, and the Middle East.

 The fruit of the Nigella plant looks like a large capsule and contains small pear-shaped white seeds that when exposed to air, turn black.
 When the fruit matures, these capsules are gathered, dried and gently crushed in order to collect the seeds.
 Nigella seeds resemble sesame seeds except in terms of flavour as the former is not sweet.

-Flavour Curries & Lentils
+Flavour Curries & Lentils:

 Popularly used in Middle Eastern and Indian cuisines, Nigella seeds pair well with all types of lentils.

-Enhance the Taste of Vegetables
+Enhance the Taste of Vegetables:

+Another way to use nigella seeds in cooking is by pairing them with root vegetable dishes.
 Everyday root vegetables like butternut squash are completely transformed for the better with a hint of Nigella.
 They leave behind a good aftertaste once consumed and give the much-required kick to otherwise bland vegetables.

-Incorporate into Spice Mixes
+Incorporate Into Spice Mixes:

 These seeds combine well with other spices like mustard, cumin, and fenugreek to form an intoxicating spice mixture in powder form.
 Such spice mixes when added to both, vegetarian and non-vegetarian recipes, add depths of flavour to the entire dish.

-Sprinkle as a Garnish
+Sprinkle as a Garnish:

-Preserve and Relish
+Preserve and Relish:

 Nigella is sometimes added to pickles as they play the role of a preservative.
 Pickles mature with age and are an accompaniment to the main meal, are eaten in moderation.
 Therefore, they require a longer shelf life.